antonk52/webdevandstuff/wiki/typescript-assertions.md

 //   }
 ```

-This will get you the same result
+This gets you the same result

 ```ts
 type RemoveKindField<T> = {